jennisun/APCSFinalProject/README.md

 Group Members: Xiaoshen Ma & Jennifer Sun

 Brief Project Description: Plants vs zombies (pvz), where the player plays on the side of the zombies.
 It would have similar features to the original pvz game, with a recharge time for zombies and ability to choose which row to put the zombies in.
 If we have time, we could include power ups for the zombies.

+5/24
+Xiaoshen: Drew the initial design for game and worked on proposal.
+Added variables, methods, and subclasses for zombies and plants! (more details in doc above)